Romania probes terror motive for rampage that injured 10

-BUCHAREST, Romania (AP) — Romanian prosecutors say they are investigating a 20-year-old man who injured 10 people with a knife and car for alleged acts of terrorism.
+BUCHAREST, Romania (AP) — Romanian prosecutors are considering terror charges for a 20-year-old man who allegedly injured 10 people with a knife and car, a spokeswoman said Wednesday.

-Directorate for the Investigation of Organized Crime and Terrorism spokeswoman Mihaela Porime told The Associated Press on Wednesday about the revised charges prosecutors are considering for Marius Parfenie.
+Directorate for the Investigation of Organized Crime and Terrorism spokeswoman Mihaela Porime told The Associated Press that prosecutors are investigating Marius Parfenie for alleged acts of terrorism.

 Parfenie previously was under investigation for attempted murder.

 He is accused of stabbing another man and then driving a car into people on a road and at a shopping mall on Sunday.
+Parfenie was stopped after he allegedly rammed the doors of the mall in the city of Braila.

 Most Read Nation & World Stories